 Itomaki and Same (Handlewrap and Rayskin)

-All standard option handles are made from silk and are available in 9 colors.
-They can be combined with natural white rayskin or dyed black, red, yellow, green or blue (most common choices are black or white, but the options are there if you want to create a very specific look).
+All standard option handles are made from silk and are available in 5 colors.
+They can be combined with natural white rayskin or dyed black or red.

 Optional Extra – Leather Wrap